stanford-ssi/samwise-structures/README.md

 # samwise-structures
 No code here, just issue tracking for the Structures team.
+Issues can be created and organized in the corresponding Structures project: https://github.com/orgs/stanford-ssi/projects/14

 **Guidelines for Issue Tickets**